-The following attributes control features provided by the pyembed Rust crate, which manages the embedded Python interpreter in generated executables.
+This section documents attributes for controlling features provided by the pyembed Rust crate, which manages the embedded Python interpreter at run-time.

 These attributes provide features and level of control over embedded Python interpreters beyond what is possible with Python's initialization C API.